 One of the best ways to help deal with motion sickness is to help your body sync up what you see and feel.
 So, it’s best to look at the horizon, not at a book or screen.
 Choosing the right location is also helpful:

-- On a cruise ship, seek out low decks or midship
+- On a cruise ship, seek out low decks or the middle of the ship

-- In a car, sit in the front seat, and drive if you can
+- Sit in the front passenger seat of a car or drive if you can

 - On a plane, sit over the edge of the wing